Fradenti/SANvi/cran-comments.md

+# SANvi 0.1.1

+In this release

+- we changed `abs()` to `fabs()` in `.cpp` files, resolving the following `warning: using integer absolute value function 'abs' when argument is of floating point type` highlighted at `https://cran.rstudio.com//web/checks/check_results_SANvi.html` to avoid removal from CRAN
+- we updated the GitHub actions for package checks

-We now report, for the fixed version of the package, the following
+We now report, for the updated version of the package, the following

 ## R CMD check results